🎂 Age & Date Guide

 Common Age Calculation Mistakes

-The most common error.
 Subtracting birth year from current year gives the maximum possible completed years — but if the birthday hasn't occurred yet this calendar year, the actual completed years are one less.
-Always check the month and day before finalising.

-For government forms, exams, and school admissions, this mistake can mean submitting an incorrect age — potentially disqualifying you from a form you were actually eligible for (or submitting when you were not).
-Always use the cutoff date specified in the official notification.
+For government forms, exams, and school admissions, this mistake can mean submitting an incorrect age — potentially disqualifying you from a form you were actually eligible for.

-If your birthday is the 25th and today is the 10th of a month, the current month is not yet a completed month — your month count ends at the previous month.
+If your birthday is the 25th and today is the 10th, the current month is not yet a completed month — your month count ends at the previous month.
 Many people miss this and overcount by one month.

 February has 28 or 29 days.
-Months have 30 or 31 days.
-Multiplying months by 30 and adding gives an approximate number — not the exact day count.
-For precise day counts, use a date-difference calculator or an online age calculator.
+Multiplying months by 30 gives an approximate number — not the exact day count.
+Use a date-difference calculator for precision.

-For counting total days lived, or for calculating the precise date 10,000 days from your birth, leap year accounting is essential.
+For counting total days lived, leap year accounting is essential.
 Manual calculation without it will be off by several days for anyone over 20 years old.

 Frequently Asked Questions